Barry Town United F.C.

-They are known for representing Wales in Europe as winners of the Cymru Premier and Welsh Cup during the 1990s and early 2000s and have also competed in England's Southern League and FA Cup.
+They are known for representing Wales in Europe as winners of the Welsh top flight and Welsh Cup during the 1990s and early 2000s and have also competed in England's Southern League and FA Cup.
 The team, which has contained more than 50 full internationals, is now run by supporters.
 They play at their traditional home of Jenner Park, Barry, which holds 3,500 spectators.

 History

 Formation

 Barry Town United's history dates back to 1892 when an association football team named Barry and Cadoxton District was formed in the area.
 During the early years, this side endured many upheavals, playing on five different grounds under various identities, including Barry Unionist Athletic, Barry United Athletic and Barry District.
 Players who featured during these years included Ted Vizard and Billy Jennings; who would each go on to play in the famous 'White Horse' FA Cup Final.